ottenbreit-data-science/aplr/README.md

 Please sponsor Ottenbreit Data Science by clicking on the Sponsor button.
 Sufficient funding will enable maintenance of APLR and further development, such as developing a classifier based on APLR.

 # API reference
-A thorough API reference will be provided given that Ottenbreit Data Science surpasses a total of 1000$ in received sponsorship funds.
+A thorough API reference will be provided given that Ottenbreit Data Science surpasses a total of 1000$ received sponsorship funds.
 The reason is that it will take some time to write it and the work will not start until sufficient funding is available.